-Enthusiasm can be simple, appreciating and acknowledging fleeting moments or savoring a cherished holiday tradition.
-Embracing each sober day whether it is our first or fiftieth turns the key towards action.
-In our WFS Program booklet it states, “Pause at random times throughout the day and identify something to appreciate about that moment.
-Learn which things make you smile and feel excited.
+In our WFS Program booklet, it states, “Pause at random times throughout the day and identify something to appreciate about that moment.
+Learn which things make you smile and excited.
 Reflect on your life and find things to be thankful for.”
 For me, reaching new heights brings out the child in me.
 This week, take time to practice expanding your enthusiasm one moment at a time.

 Hi 4C Women,

 Bonded in awareness and treasuring the moments, Dee